 Asia Pacific (China, South Korea, Taiwan and Australia)

 In addition to differences in most popular brands between regions, the data itself provides interesting insights about the consumers themselves.
-For example, one might expect the West to lead in terms of review quantity but in fact China absolutely dominates the review numbers, with over 404k reviews coming from the country.
+For example, one might expect the West to lead in terms of review quantity but in fact China absolutely dominates the review numbers, with just shy of 12 million (11832 k) reviews coming from the country.
+This is followed by South Korea with 188k reviews, then the US with 97k.

 Identifying differences in consumer sentiment based on granular and segmented data can greatly aid the development of new products by allowing companies to hone in on particular trends in a target region.